Our Research Team

 Barbara Jones is the Josleen and Frances Lockhart memorial professor of direct social work practice and associate dean for health affairs at the Steve Hicks School of Social Work.
 She is also a university distinguished teaching professor and co-director of the Institute for Collaborative Health Research and Practice.
 At Dell Medical School, she is chair of Department of Health Social Work, associate director of social sciences and community-based research at the Livestrong Cancer Institutes and professor of oncology, population health and psychiatry.
 She is also a founding Steering Committee member of the University of Texas at Austin Center for Health Interprofessional Practice and Education.
 Jones is a distinguished scholar and fellow of the National Academies of Practice and immediate past vice-chair of the Social Work Academy.
 She is past president of the Association of Pediatric Oncology Social Workers (APOSW) and 2013 APOSW Social Worker of the Year.
 Jones was co-investigator on ExCEL in social work — an NCI-funded project to train oncology social workers — for which she received the 2014 APOS Outstanding Training and Education Award.
 She is a PDIA Social Work Scholar and recipient of the PDIA Social Work Leadership Award.
 She serves on the national advisory board of the Cambia Health Foundation Sojourns Scholars Leadership Program, on the steering committee of the National Pediatric Palliative Care Research Network and on the board of the Social Work Hospice and Palliative Care Network.
 Jones’ research focuses on improving care for children, adolescents and young adults with cancer and their families.
 Her current research focuses on palliative care, pediatric oncology social work interventions and adolescent and young adult cancer survivors.
 Her work has been funded by National Institutes of Health, Palliative Care Research Network, Ascension Seton, Texas State Department of Health and various foundations resulting in publications in top-tier journals including Pediatrics, Cancer, Pediatric Blood and Cancer and Journal of Cancer Survivorship.
 She has also been appointed to the National Academies of Science, Engineering and Medicine Committee on Childhood Cancers and Disability.

-Dede Sparks is the Assistant Dean for Health Affairs and a Clinical Associate Professor of Social Work at The University of Texas at Austin.
+Dede Sparks is a Clinical Associate Professor of Social Work at The University of Texas at Austin.
 In addition to serving as the Associate Director of the Institute for Collaborative Health Research and Practice, Professor Sparks teaches Foundations of Interprofessional Collaborative Practice, Patient and Practitioner Healing: Topics on Death, Dying and Resilience, and serves as the Program Director for the UT HEALS scholarship program.
 She was integral to creating and piloting the Interprofessional Simulation Program for the School of Social Work, the School of Nursing and the College of Pharmacy, and serves on the leadership committee for the Grief and Loss Consortium of Central Texas.
 Professor Sparks received her BSW and MSW from Texas State University.
 Prior to joining the faculty at UT Austin nine years ago, she practiced at Hospice Austin’s Christopher House, a non-profit inpatient hospice unit, and was on the team initiating a pilot program to create an inpatient Palliative Care Program for the Scott & White Healthcare System.
 She is very proud to be a Health Interprofessional Education Fellow at UT!

 Farya Phillips, Ph.D., CCLS, is the director of research for the Department of Health Social Work at Dell Medical School and a research assistant professor at The Institute for Collaborative Health Research and Practice at Steve Hicks School of Social Work at The University of Texas at Austin.
 She oversees multiple projects relating to psychosocial care in oncology and palliative care.
 Her primary research interests include adolescent and young adult cancer survivors as well as interventions for children with a parent diagnosed with cancer.
 She teaches Introduction to Child Life: Psychosocial Needs of Children in Healthcare, Interprofessional Education in Healthcare, Advanced Child Development.
 Farya has a bachelor’s degree in Human Development and Family Studies from The University of Texas at Austin, a Master’s degree in Education with an emphasis on Hospitalized Children from Mills College in Oakland, California, and a PhD from the University of Texas at Austin.
 She is a certified Child Life Specialist and received her internship training at Johns Hopkins Children’s Center.
 She has over 15 years’ experience providing psychosocial support for children and families in healthcare environments and has worked extensively with children and families dealing with chronic illness and grief.
 Farya has been an active member of the Association of Child Life Professionals and volunteers her time at the national level to improve psychological resources provided to families dealing with healthcare challenges.
 Her professional interests include adolescents and young adult cancer survivors, parental cancer, children and healthcare, psychosocial oncology, grief and loss, palliative and end of life care, and inter-professional education for healthcare providers.